 With ten resorts in the Hakuba Valley, there is no shortage of options for skiers and snowboarders to enjoy the mountains as there is something for everyone – regardless of ability, desired terrain or location.

-If you’d like to go skiing in Hakuba, we’d love to hear from you – contact the SKiJapan family today!BOOK YOUR JAPAN SKI HOLIDAY
+If you’d like to experience skiing in Hakuba we’d love to hear from you – contact the SKiJapan family today!BOOK YOUR JAPAN SKI HOLIDAY